About the People

 Croatia was one of the six republics of the former Yugoslavia.
 It shares borders with Italy, Slovenia, and Hungary to the north and with the Federal Republic of Yugoslavia (Serbia) and Bosnia-Herzegovina to the east and south.
 Croats think of themselves as more closely linked with Austria than with the other territories and cultures of the former Yugoslavia.
 They do not refer to themselves as a Balkan country but as a European one.

 The population was approximately 5 million in 2000.
 Croats make up 78 percent of the population and are the dominant ethnic group.
-Serbs account for 12 percent, and the remaining 10 percent includes Bosnians, Hungarians, and Slovenes as well as a very small number of Jews and Kosova Albanians.
+Serbs account for 12 percent, and the remaining 10 percent includes Bosnians, Hungarians, Slovenes and a very small number of Jews and Kosova Albanians.
 The religious makeup of the nation reflects this ethnic breakdown.
 Roman Catholics constitute 77 percent of the population; Serbian Orthodox, 11 percent; and Muslims, 1 percent.

-Since the end of the war, there has been increased crime, and there are more displaced refugees begging in the streets.
-Some elderly people lost their pensions when the old system fell.
+Since the end of the war, crime has increased, and more displaced refugees are begging in the streets.
+Some older adults lost their pensions when the old system fell.
 But for the most part, people are coping with the help of family.
-Since the end of socialism, the country has been in the process of transferring property and business activities from government to private ownership. been given opportunities to buy their homes.
-The transformation of industries from government to private ownership is largely complete.
+Since the end of socialism, the country has transferred property and industry from the government to private ownership, and people have been given opportunities to buy their homes.

 - Population: 4.1 million

 - Language: Croatian